Snap Surveys

 What makes a perfect sample size?

-To find out the perfect sample size for your survey, you need to know a few other things first.
+To find out the perfect sample size for your survey, there are four important things worth considering.

 How many people will your survey represent?
-In our earlier example, the supermarket chain would consider their estimate of total customers around the country.
+If we consider our earlier example, the supermarket chain would consider their estimated total customers around the country as the overall population size.

-How likely are your results to reflect the views of the wider population?
+How likely is it that your results will reflect the views of the wider population?
 By calculating your margin for error, you can use it to establish a percentage range for how accurate your results may be – such as between 68% and 72%.

 Check out our margin for error calculator.